 One of the main things Beats headphones are known for is boomy, overpowering bass.
 That is not the case with the Solo 2.
 While bass is certainly strong and well represented, it doesn’t overpower the mids as was the case with older headphones from this company.
 Bass also seems to be focused lower on the frequency scale, rather than the focus on the 100–500Hz range, which can lead to unpleasant masking of deeper vocals.

 The mids are slightly less loud in volume but not nearly as much as I was expecting from my experience with older Beats headphones.
 Overall, the midrange is fine though depending on the song, I did notice the occasional touch of harshness in the upper mids.

-The highs slightly rolled off to avoid distortion but did a good job at avoiding sounding muffled.
+The highs are slightly rolled off, but it does a good job at avoiding sounding muffled.
 Cymbals and other high end details are well represented, but it sounds like the absolute highest highs are subdued to make for a more pleasant listening experience.

 If you’re worried about angering your immediate neighbors while cranking your tunes on the Beats Solo 2, don’t be.
 Sound leakage is almost nonexistent here.
 The headphones also do a good job of keeping out outside sounds, though obviously no active noise cancellation is present.